ritvikmath/jekyll-now/_posts/2017-8-3-Speed_Dating.md

 First off, we see that **a large majority of people initially prefer attractiveness**.
 Still, **after all the dates are said and done, people seem to diversify** in terms of the people they request a second date with.
 That is, attractiveness takes up a smaller share of the chosen traits on the right than the preferred traits on the left.

 Secondly, we see that in some sense **"all roads lead to attractiveness"**.
 If we look at all the preferred traits on the left and trace where most of the attendees end up on the right hand side, the answer is attractiveness for **four of the six traits**.
 Furthermore, the two traits where this is not true, **fun and ambition, have a very small number of people who initially claim to prefer them**.
 We thus have evidence which says that **no matter what people claim to want in a romantic partner, they typically end up going for attractive people based on first impressions**.
 This makes some sense.
-After all, on a first date, it is much easier to judge someone’s attractiveness than it is to judge their sincerity of intelligence.
+After all, on a first date, it is much easier to judge someone’s attractiveness than it is to judge their sincerity or intelligence.

 ---
 <a name="order"></a>